ooni/probe-cli/internal/tutorial/measurex/chapter03/README.md

     }
   ],

-  // We see both in the error and in the oddity
-  // that the response was "REFUSED"
+  // We see both in the error the response was "REFUSED" "queries": [
-  "queries": [
     {
       "answers": null,